Kiyozz/pca-doc/docs/support.md

 ## Having a bug?

-To report any bugs, please fill an issue on [PCA GitHub](https://github.com/Kiyozz/papyrus-compiler-app/issues).

 Before reporting a bug, provide a debug log in your issue.

 ### How can I get a debug log?